matthew-bull/matthew-bull.github.io/about.md

 ## UX courses and training

-*Creation of Artifacts in Society*.
+**Creation of Artifacts in Society**.
 Coursera course (from the University of Pennsylvania) on product design processes.
 See [coursera.org/course/design](https://www.coursera.org/course/design).
 This course focused on physical product design.
 It taught me how to go through need-finding processes, prototyping, testing, alpha-beta development and potential manufacture.
-I received a distinction (>90%) and have a certificate at [{{ site.url }}/coursera-design.pdf]({{ site.url }}/coursera-design.pdf).
+I received a distinction (>90%) and have a certificate at [{{ site.humanurl }}/coursera-design.pdf]({{ site.url }}/coursera-design.pdf).
 My project blog is at [matthew-bull.tumblr.com](http://matthew-bull.tumblr.com/)

-*Human-Computer Interaction*.
+**Human-Computer Interaction**.
 Coursera course.
 University of California, San Diego.
 See [coursera.org/course/hciucsd](https://www.coursera.org/course/hciucsd).
 I am just starting this course.
 It focuses on web-based user experience development processes: need-finding, sketching, rapid prototyping, wireframing, user testing, and visual design principles.

-*Agile Development and User Experience: Integrating user experience best practices into Agile or Lean processes*.
+**Agile Development and User Experience: Integrating user experience best practices into Agile or Lean processes**.
 Nielsen Norman Usability Week, London, June 4 2014.
 See [www.nngroup.com/courses/agile-development-and-user-experience/](http://www.nngroup.com/courses/agile-development-and-user-experience/) for further details.
 Passed the NN/g course exam with 86%.
 Certificate pending.

 ## Resources and links

+### Websites
 - [smashingmagazine.com](http://www.smashingmagazine.com/).
 A great resource for UX and frontend developers.
+- [medium.com](http://medium.com).
+Where design meets needs.
+- [designmuseum.org](http://designmuseum.org).
+Not so much a great website as a great resource in the Real World.
+I think it's important to understand the role of design more broadly in society if you're going to understand what makes a website work for people.

+### Books
 - Design as Art by Bruno Munari.
 A classic book about design.
 - The Shape of Design.
 Frank Chimero.
 A beautiful book which looks at movement, audience, and culture in design.
 - The Language of Things.
 Deyan Sudjic.
 A look at our relationship with objects and design.

-- Going to the Design Museum ([designmuseum.org](http://designmuseum.org)) and other galleries and exhibitions from time to time.
-I think it's important to understand the role of design more broadly in society if you're going to understand what makes a website work for people.
-- My favourite design object is a pencil.
-My favourite website is [medium.com](http://medium.com).
+### Links
-- The source code for my CV and this page are available at [https://github.com/matthew-bull/matthew-bull.github.io](https://github.com/matthew-bull/matthew-bull.github.io).
+- The source code for my CV and this page are available at [github.com/matthew-bull/matthew-bull.github.io](https://github.com/matthew-bull/matthew-bull.github.io).
+- I have personal photography and design blogs at [gnozu.tumblr.com](http://gnozu.tumblr.com/) and [matthewbull.vsco.co](http://matthewbull.vsco.co/)

+My favourite design object is a pencil.